-John Shook, president of the Lean Enterprise Institute, is among those who describe Lean or the Toyota Production System as being neither top-down management nor bottom-up management.
+John Shook, Senior Advisor of the Lean Enterprise Institute, is among those who describe Lean or the Toyota Production System as being neither top-down management nor bottom-up management.
 It's not about the boss telling people what to do, and it's not a system where employees are empowered to do whatever they want.
 Instead, an effective culture and management system has top-down AND bottom-up communication, decisions, and improvement elements.
 Ideally, leaders will communicate the big picture and the "why" of improvement, while those lower in the organization tend to figure out "what" and "how" to improve.

 The top-down approach to management is the traditional way that businesses are run.
 Most people are familiar with this management style in which a boss tells them what to do, and they do it.
 When something is changed, it is usually initiated by leaders and carried out by employees.